jep739/biz_stats_ml/README.md

 - [Norsk](./README_NO.md)

 **This program uses altered data so that the results you see here do not represent actual industrial economic development, nor does it reflect actual company data.
-Results you see here are for illustrative purposes only**
+Results you see here are for illustrative purposes only.
+However machine learning results are produced using actual data.**

 ## Overview: